ilionx/Test-Case-Association-Manager/README.md

 # Test Case Association Manager
 ##### Azure DevOps extension for managing the associations between Test Methods (code) and Test Cases (Azure DevOps).
-The extension has been written in **.NET Core.** and therefore can be run locally through the command line.
-It supports **.NET and .NET Core applications**.
+The extension has been written in **.NET 6** and therefore can be run locally through the command line.
+It supports **.NET Framework and .NET 6 applications**.
 For the production version please click on the following [link].

 # 1. Features
 * **Association**: associates Test Methods (code) with Test Cases (Azure DevOps) by ***matching names***.